cfpb/consumerfinance.gov/docs/contributing-docs.md

-When creating new documents, they should be added to the [mkdocs.yml file](https://github.com/cfpb/cfgov-refresh/blob/master/mkdocs.yml) in the appropriate place under `nav:` with its table of contents title.
+When creating new documents, they should be added to the [mkdocs.yml file](https://github.com/cfpb/cfgov-refresh/blob/master/mkdocs.yml) in the appropriate place under `nav:` to get them to appear in the sidebar navigation.
 For example:

 ```